ThibeauK/forumistic-blog/posts/post12.md

 <p><a href=#image-bibliography>[X] <img src="images/post12-1.jpg"></a></p>
 Filled with passion to comprehend computational technology, I broke open my original HP notebook. [post4] Re-utilising its internal hardware to design new computational devices.
-Dead machines posses multiple re-usable components.
+Dead machines possess multiple re-usable components.
 Questioning computational necessity highlights internal hardware capable of emphasising technological awareness.
 This blog’s computational vessel should be able to display internal research and document self-existence.
 Requiring an external display and camera to execute specified functions.
 Both are effortlessly salvageable.